 - Payroll and Authorization: Noel Volpi, Payroll Office, 802-440-4362

 - For a list of detailed instructions on how to fill out Payroll Authorization Forms and weekly timesheets, please contact Noel Volpi, 802-440-4362

 - Student employees will be paid according to this schedule.
 Timesheets must be approved online by 9:30 am on timesheet due dates.

 Budgeting a position

 - When budgeting for a student worker, here are the important considerations to keep in mind.
 Funds for student employment positions are paid through approved departmental budgets.
 Student workers fall into one of two categories—Federal Work Study (FWS) or Regular Pay—each of which have a different effect on a department’s bottom line.
-Students who receive a FWS award as part of their financial aid package are eligible to have 50% of their earnings paid for by federal funds up to the amount of their FWS award.
+Students who receive a FWS award as part of their financial aid package are eligible to have 50% of their earnings paid for by federal funds up to the amount of their FWS award (usually $1,150 per term across all jobs the student holds).
 As such, positions for FWS students should generally be budgeted at 50% the cost of the position’s hourly rate of pay.
-Positions for Regular Pay students should be budgeted for at the full hourly rate of pay as federal dollars do not subsidize their earnings.
-The hourly rate of pay is the same for all campus student positions and is currently set at $10.00.
+Positions for Regular Pay students (international students with work awards and all students without work awards) should be budgeted for at the full hourly rate of pay as federal dollars do not subsidize their earnings.
+The hourly rate of pay is the same for all campus student positions and is currently set at $10.50.
 This rate will increase in the future to reflect any further changes in the minimum wage standard set by the federal government and/or the State of Vermont.

 - Departments can also hire students to work over FWT and the summer.
-Since both periods are not federally recognized terms, all student workers hired during this time should be budgeted at the position’s full hourly rate.
+Since both periods are not federally recognized terms and are ineligible for FWS, all student workers hired during this time should be budgeted at the position’s full hourly rate, and earnings do not count against their FWS allotments.
 Students can work up to 40 hours/week during these periods.

 Creating a new position